BitEU/BBC_UNIVAC/README.md

 YORK       1B 1940 DETROIT         .316  R
 E COLLINS  2B 1920 W SOX           .369  L
+TRAYNOR    3B 1930 PIRATES         .366  R
 ...

 RUTH UP  DOUBLE OVER THIRD
 CROSETTI UP  LONG FLY TO L CENTR RUNNER ON 3RD
 HENRICH UP  SINGLE OVER FIRST RUNNER SCORES
-...
+HEGAN UP  STRIKEOUT
+TROSKY UP  HOME RUN

 3 RUNS  3 HITS  0 ERRORS

 END OF INNING 1    SCORE 3 0

+[Game continues...]
 ```

-## Known Limitations

-1. The home team continues playing the bottom of the 9th even when already ahead (this matches original behavior)
-2. Pitcher effectiveness is not modeled (all pitchers equal)
-3. No defensive ratings (errors are random)
-4. No player substitutions during game
-5. No save/load game functionality

-## Historical Context

-This program demonstrates early computer gaming (1961) and the use of computers for sports simulation.
-The IBM 1620 was a decimal-based computer with 20,000 digits of memory, and this program used all available memory.

-The original program was coded directly in machine language over several months in early 1961 and was extensively tested over 300+ games.

-## Credits

-**Original Program**: Paul R. Burgeson (1961)
-**Modern C Port**: 2024
-**Based on**: IBM 1620 General Program Library 11.0.032

-## License

-This is a recreation of historical software for educational and entertainment purposes.

-## Troubleshooting

-### "cl is not recognized..."
-- You need to open "Developer Command Prompt for VS" not regular Command Prompt
-- Or run `vcvarsall.bat` to set up the environment

-### Compilation Errors
-- Ensure all three files (.h and two .c files) are in the same directory
-- Check that you're using MSVC, not another compiler
-- Try with `/std:c11` flag if needed

-### Game Crashes
-- This shouldn't happen, but if it does, report the player names you entered
-- Try running in a regular Command Prompt window

-## Contributing

-Feel free to enhance this recreation:
-- Add defensive ratings
-- Implement pitcher effectiveness
-- Add statistics tracking
-- Create a GUI version
-- Port to other platforms

-## Contact

-For issues with this modern implementation, please create an issue in the repository.

 ---

-**Enjoy playing baseball like it's 1961!** 🎮⚾
+## GAMEPLAY NOTES

+**AUTHENTIC 1961 BEHAVIOR**
+The following characteristics match the original program:
+1. Home team completes the bottom of the 9th inning regardless of score
+2. All pitchers perform equally (no individual effectiveness ratings)
+3. Defensive errors occur randomly (no fielding ratings)
+4. No substitutions permitted during game
+5. Games cannot be saved or loaded

+---

+## CREDITS

+**ORIGINAL PROGRAM**
+Paul R. Burgeson, 1961
+Youngstown, Ohio

+**SOURCE**
+IBM 1620 General Program Library 11.0.032

+This recreation is provided for educational and entertainment purposes.

+---

+## WARRANTY AND SUPPORT

+This software is provided "as is" without warranty of any kind.
+For technical issues with this recreation, please submit a detailed report through the repository issue tracker.

+---